tedneward/Azgaarnoth/Classes/Feats.md

 * You count as if you were one size larger for the purpose of determining your carrying capacity.

 ## Burglar
+You pride yourself on your quickness and your close study of certain clandestine activities.
+You gain the following benefits:
+* Increase your Dexterity score by 1, to a maximum of 20.
+* You gain proficiency with thieves’ tools.
+If you are already proficient with them, you add double your proficiency bonus to checks you make with them.

 ## Charger
+When you use your action to Dash, you can use a bonus action to make one melee weapon attack or to shove a creature.
+If you move at least 10 feet in a straight line immediately before taking this bonus action, you either gain a +5 bonus to the attack’s damage roll (if you chose to make a melee attack and hit) or push the target up to 10 feet away from you (if you chose to shove and you succeed).

 ## Crossbow Expert
+Thanks to extensive practice with the crossbow, you gain the following benefits:
+* You ignore the loading quality of crossbows with which you are proficient.
+* Being within 5 feet of a hostile creature doesn’t impose disadvantage on your ranged attack rolls.
+* When you use the Attack action and attack with a one handed weapon, you can use a bonus action to attack with a hand crossbow you are holding.

 ## Defensive Duelist
+*Prerequisite: Dexterity 13 or higher*

+When you are wielding a finesse weapon with which you are proficient and another creature hits you with a melee attack, you can use your reaction to add your proficiency bonus to your AC for that attack, potentially causing the attack to miss you.

 ## Diplomat
 You master the arts of diplomacy, gaining the following benefits: